Talendar/neuroevolutionary_investor/README.md

    * do nothing;
    * **sell** *y* IBOVESPA shares.

 The investor can take only one action in each trading day, during its end.

 In order to make a decision, the investor is provided, in each trading session, with the following informations:

    * the current amount of cash the investor has;
    * the number of shares the investor has;
-   * the average price the investor paid for each of his shares;
+   * the average price paid by the investor for his shares;
-   * the closing price of the "IBOVESPA shares" of the past *d* days, where *d* is a predefined number.
+   * the closing price of the "IBOVESPA shares" for the past *d* days, where *d* is a predefined number.

 The main component of each investor is its "brain".
 We give that name to the _**Artificial Neural Network**_ (*ANN*) responsible for making decisions for the investor.
+As input, the ANN takes a vector with the information above.
+It then outputs a real number *h*.

 to_do: the investor's brain; genetic algorithm + neural network = neuroevolution